kirikak2/rails_service_broker/README.md

 ```

 Service Broker Endpoint is create at `http://localhost:3000/awesome_service/` enjoy!

-You have to edit `config/awesome_service.yml` for write
+You have to edit `config/awesome_service.yml` for define service.

 ## Contributing